-Lead White was being produced during the 4th century BC; the process is described by Pliny the Elder the ancient Greek.
+Lead White was being produced during the 4th century BC; the process is described by Pliny the Elder the Roman philosopher.

 The traditional method of making the pigment was called the stack process.
 Thousands of earthenware pots containing vinegar and lead were embedded in a layer of either tan bark or cow dung.